Mount Osore, Japan: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be sure to get the right type.
-The majority of adapters available are simply plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you pick the necessary kind.
+Most adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most areas.
+This one should be sufficient for most places.

 Airplane phone mount